cynthiatreger/double-hub-vnet-and-ars/README.md

 Topology

-Each remote Branch address space is available in the local Branch VM NIC Effective routes:
+Each remote Branch address space is available in the local Branch VM NIC *Effective routes*:

  Branch1 VM: